theyosh/TerrariumPI/docs/_hardware/ytxx-digital_sensor.md

 ## Information
 Soil moisture module is most sensitive to the ambient humidity is generally used to detect the moisture content of the soil.
 Module to reach the threshold value is set in the soil moisture, DO port output high, when the the soil humidity exceeds a set threshold value, the module D0 output low.

-The digital output D0 can be connected directly with the microcontroller to detect high and low by the microcontroller to detect soil moisture.
+The digital output D0 can be connected directly with the micro-controller to detect high and low by the micro-controller to detect soil moisture.
 The digital outputs DO shop relay module can directly drive the buzzer module, which can form a soil moisture alarm equipment.
 Analog output AO and AD module connected through the AD converter, you can get more precise values of soil moisture.